 Gradually build up the darker tones in layers.

 Another way of creating chiaroscuro in an artwork is to use photography as a precursor to painting an image.
 You'll need a camera, an angle-poise lamp (or strong light source), a dark background and something to hold.

 Set up and take a photo of your hand holding the object you've chosen with your light source to one side, so it creates interesting light and shadows.

 Using the grid method, sketch your photo onto your canvas.

-Use which ever medium you feel most comfortable with, start with the lightest colours first.
+Use whichever medium you feel most comfortable with, starting with the lightest colours.

-Work in the darker colours, take note of how the orange reflects back onto the hand.
+Work in the darker colours, taking note of how the orange reflects back onto the hand.

 Finally add the dark background.